 One solution many American families are turning to is Long-Term Care Insurance.
 These affordable policies are paying out huge benefits.
 In 2018 the major insurance companies paid out over $10.3 Billion in benefits.
 This money is being used to access quality care in all settings including care at home.

 Women continue to need care more than men, although a husband typically will require care before the wife.

 Mark Goldberg, who runs the FPS Insurance Agency in Frisco, Texas, says his clients express the desire to not ever be a burden on their family.

 “They have seen the impact on everyone in the family and [what happens to] their finances.
 They don’t want to be in that position.”Mark Goldberg, who runs the FPS Insurance Agency

 With no advance plan, the full responsibility of either caregiving or managing paid care services falls on family members.
 Even managing paid care takes an emotional toll.

 Access to Quality Care – Independence – Peace-of-Mind

 Access to quality care and independence is a major objective of many people who research long-term care planning.
 In the end, having a plan in place serves multiple objectives.

-“The vast majority of my clients tell me its “peace of mind” they desire,” according to Atlanta based Long-Term Care Insurance specialist Michele Perloe.
+“The vast majority of my clients tell me its “peace of mind” they desire.”Michelle Perloe, Long-Term Care Insurance specialist

 Perloe says that some clients would never have the funds to pay for the costs of quality care, others are looking at protecting their estates, either for their family or even for charities.